rhythmtrehan0011/rhythmtrehan0011/README.md

 ---

-## ⚡ Fun Fact
+## ✨ Fun Fact

-> “Great code is born from great curiosity.”
+> "The best way to learn is by building things — even small ones count."

-I believe in building with curiosity, consistency, and a desire to always improve.
+---